Skip to primary navigation Skip to content Skip to footer

 • Be careful not to burn yourself.
 The lighter gets hot, so take a break every 3 to 6 burns.

-Remember, each lens gets very hot after burning your scuba mask, so let the glass cool down before moving to Step 3.
-Be careful here!
-Glass tends to break when exposed to sudden changes in temperature!
+Remember, each lens gets very hot after burning your scuba mask, so let the glass cool down before proceeding to Step 3.
+Be careful here—glass tends to break when exposed to sudden changes in temperature!

 Tip 4: Rub Toothpaste on Each Lens